nanlxm66-cell/Dhbv/docs/hbv_explanation.md

   * `internal_states`: the full time evolution of each state variable,
   * `final_states`: the state values in the last simulated time step.

+## Differentiability in practice

+The implementation stays entirely within PyTorch tensor operations, so every arithmetic update in the snow, soil, and groundwater modules participates in automatic differentiation.
+No NumPy conversions or detached tensors appear inside the time-step loop.
+Even conditional behavior such as freeze/melt partitioning is handled through differentiable primitives like boolean masking and `torch.clamp`, so gradients continue to flow to all upstream inputs and parameters.
+The only hard floor that is applied is `SM = torch.clamp(SM - ETact, min=1e-5)`, which prevents the soil-moisture store from reaching exactly zero (a situation that can cause vanishing gradients) while remaining compatible with autograd.

+Because the entire `forward` routine is differentiable, `torch.autograd` can compute gradients of a loss with respect to both the conceptual-model parameters and any neural network that provides those parameters.
+This is the mechanism that makes the HBV component “differentiable” and suitable for hybrid learning setups.

 ## Forcing inputs and preprocessing

 * `x_conceptual` is expected to contain precipitation, potential evapotranspiration, and